 A place you really have to go to when you are in Byron Bay is Nimbin.
-A small hippie village nestled within the Byron Bay hinterland that was made famous for its alternative lifestyle.
+A small hippie village nestled within the Nimbin Mardigrass that was made famous for its alternative lifestyle.

 The community was established in the 60's following a festival that brought people from all walks of life to celebrate freedom, counter culture and sustainability.
 When the festival drew to an end, many of the festival goers decided to stay and develop their own commune and self sustainable community.
 Today Nimbin's colourful shops, eccentric locals and a special brand of cookie continues to draw backpackers to this crazy little town along with the annual Nimbin Mardigrass - a yearly festival dedicated to the celebration of Grass of course!

 TIP: It's well worth attempting to cure your hangover before jumping on the bus as the makers of this fine piece of machinery did not build a suspension with hung over backpackers in mind.